-FDA believes that the special controls described in the guidance document “Class II Special Controls Guidance Document: External Pacemaker Pulse Generator” are sufficient to mitigate the risks to health described in section V of this document.
+FDA believes that the special controls described in the guidance document “Class II Special Controls Guidance Document: External Pacemaker Pulse Generator” are sufficient to mitigate the risks to health described in section V of Start Printed Page 64226this document.
 Elsewhere in this issue of the Federal Register, FDA is announcing the availability of a draft guidance document that, when finalized, would serve as a special control, if FDA reclassifies this device.
 If adopted, following the effective date of a final rule classifying the device, any firm submitting a 510(k) premarket notification for the device would need to address the issues covered in the special control guidance.
 However, the firm would need to show only that its device meets the recommendations of the guidance or in some other way provides equivalent assurances of safety and effectiveness.

 IX.
 Environmental Impact

 The Agency has determined under 21 CFR 25.30(h) that this action is of a type that does not individually or cumulatively have a significant effect on the human environment.
 Therefore, neither an environmental assessment nor an environmental impact statement is required.

 FDA has examined the impacts of the proposed rule under Executive Order 12866, Executive Order 13563, the Regulatory Flexibility Act (5 U.S.C.
 601-612), and the Unfunded Mandates Reform Act of 1995 (Pub.
 L. 104-4).
 Executive Orders 12866 and 13563 direct Agencies to assess all costs and benefits of available regulatory alternatives and, when regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety, and other advantages; distributive impacts; and equity).
 The Agency believes that this proposed rule is not a significant regulatory action as defined by Executive Order 12866.